varnish/varnish-wiki/source/index.rst

 Lets get you started with development to production!

-Varnish is a reverse-proxy HTTP Accelerator designed for heavily consumed API sites and also for dynamic heavy-content websites.
-Varnish also provides other services such as caching, load balancer, web application firewall, Authentication and Authorization Mechanism, HTTP routing, Hotlinking protection, DDoS Attack Defender etc.
+Varnish is a reverse-proxy HTTP Accelerator designed for heavily consumed API endpoints and also for dynamic heavy-content websites.
+Varnish is very flexible and as such can be used as:

+- Caching engine
+- Load balancer
+- Web application firewall
+- Edge authentication and authorization mechanism
+- HTTP routing
+- Hotlinking protection
+- DDoS Attack Defender
+- And more..

-Varnish currently provides services to high-profile, high-traffic sites such as Facebook, Wikipedia, Vimeo, Twitter, Tumblr, The Guardian, VG.no and many other websites.
+Varnish is currently used by high-profile, high-traffic sites such as Facebook, Wikipedia, Vimeo, Twitter, Tumblr, The Guardian, VG.no and many others.
+More than 2.5 million sites run the software.

 :ref:`Getting Started! <start>`